ehwest/mdn_qms/PD_Product_Definition/PD_0001_Product_Environment.md

 be needed for regulatory purposes.
 However, at this writing, all copies of the software are operated within the United States.

-# FDA Regulatory Authority
-The requirements for T1Pal are intentionally aligned with requirements set forth by the FDA for a

-"Continuous Glucose Monitor Secondary Display" found in the FDA classification of such devices [here.](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfpcd/classification.cfm?id=668)

-The intended uses of this T1Pal system is therefore consistent with such classification.

-## Notes on Intended Use

-Please see [PD_0002_Intended_Use.md](https://github.com/ehwest/mdn_qms/blob/master/PD_Product_Definition/PD_0002_Intended_Use.md) for a definitive statement of T1Pal intended use(s).

-Based on observations of users, one of the more valuable purposes of T1Pal is to create notifications to notify another person, a follower, of the patient's continuous glucose monitoring system sensor glucose information in real time.
-Therefore, based on the FDA applicable language, T1Pal is a "Continuous Glucose Monitor Secondary Display".

-## Scope Limited to Secondary Display And Its Capabilities
+## Scope Limited to Secondary Display And Its Capabilities & Limitations
 The *secondary*
 display of T1PAL.COM does not replace primary real time continuous glucose monitoring or standard home blood glucose monitoring -- for any purpose whatsoever.
 The T1Pal product will be labelled appropriately to convey this important principle.
+Based on observations of users, one of the more valuable purposes of T1Pal is to create notifications to notify another person, a follower, of the patient's continuous glucose monitoring system sensor glucose information in real time.
+Such follower may be a relative, close friend, and/or physician, or a physician's Information Technology tools.

 The complete T1Pal software complex is comprised of a number of semi-independent components and "micro-services", each installed on